aspire-project/pacjam/README.md

 # Overview

 Repository is a suite of tools for manipulating debian packages.
 At a high level, dep-find generates a dependency list for use with dep-symbol and dep-src.
-I have also created a script, dep-all.sh, that chains the use of all three scripts together.

 # dep-find